 Immigrants - Employment Rate

-Overall, employment rates for immigrants in Nova Scotia tend to be lower than that of non-immigrants.
-However, it is important to note that the age and gender compositions, factors that affect employment rates, differ between immigrants and non-immigrants.
+Employment rates for immigrants in Nova Scotia tend to be lower than that of non-immigrants.
+However, it is important to note the age and gender makeup of the immigrant and non-immigrant population differ, which affects employment rates.

 The graph below shows employment rates by immigrant status in Nova Scotia for those aged between 25 and 54 years.
-In 2017, the percentage of non-immigrants, or those born in Canada, aged 25 to 54 years who were employed was 81.0% compared to 75.9% for all immigrants.
-However, the gap in employment rates between these two groups narrowed slightly with non-immigrants having an employment rate of 82.3% compared to 78.8% for immigrants in 2019.
+In 2018, the percentage of non-immigrants, or those born in Canada, aged 25 to 54 years who were employed was 81.4% compared to 79.4% for all immigrants.
+However, by 2020 the employment rate for immigrants was 82.9%, surpassing that of non-immigrants at 78.8%.

 Immigrants and non-permanent residents (students with work permits, temporary foreign workers, or refugee claimants) constituted 6.6% and 0.9%, respectively, of employed Nova Scotians in 2016.
 Between 2011 and 2016, Nova Scotia’s employment growth was largely due to the contribution of non-immigrants and immigrants.
 Their respective shares of the overall employment growth In Nova Scotia were 81.4% and 13.9%..